 Steps to ensure compliance throughout your supply chain:

-For companies who supply to German companies, OEMs, and Brands, the steps to ensure compliance are:
+For companies who supply to German companies, OEMs, and brands, the steps to ensure compliance are:

-- Self-assess your social and environmental performance;
+- Self-assess your social and environmental performance against LkSG, ETI Base Code, and applicable SMETA criteria;

 Spoiler Alert – This is just the tip of the social and ethical regulatory iceberg!